 - Number of hours per week

 Please note that each faculty member is allotted an RA for up to 12 weeks (15 hours per week) per semester.
 During the summer, faculty are allotted an RA for up to 25 hours (15 if enrolled in classes) per week.
-If a faculty member is working on a special project and subsequently needs to hire multiple RAs beyond the 15 hours per week which they are allotted, the faculty member should contact Associate Dean Colin Miller directly for approval.
-Dean Miller will let Ronée know if the request is approved.
+If a faculty member is working on a special project and subsequently needs to hire multiple RAs beyond the 15 hours per week which they are allotted, the faculty member should contact Associate Dean Ned Snow directly for approval.
+Dean Snow will let Ronée know if the request is approved.

 Students cannot begin work until their hiring packet has received final approval from HR.
 Ronée will email the supervisor and the student once HR has approved the student hire.
 All student employees have been instructed to submit their hours for each week by noon the following Monday in order for their timesheet to be approved on time.

 HR has created a new Student Employment webpage, that includes instructions and resources about University employment for students as well as supervisors.

 - ASP Tutors are paid hourly and will need to submit their hours each week into the iTAMS system for approval.

 - LRAW Tutors are paid a salary and do not need to submit their hours each week within iTAMS.

 Students may begin and end employment at any point as long as funding is available within the department’s budget.
 The hiring department must provide Ronée the student's name, the number of hours the student will work each week, the employment appointment period (start and end dates) and the supervisor's name.

 Work Study Students

 The employment start and end dates for Work Study (WS) students are determined by the Financial Aid Office.
 WS students may begin or end work at any time within that date range but are not permitted to work before or after those specified dates.